SebasR1C0/SebasR1C0/README.md

 <div align="center">
-  <h1 align="center"> Hello, I am Rojas Sebastián👋 </h1>
+  <h1 align="center"> Hello, I am BlxckShaiiko👋 </h1>
 </div>

 # 💫 About Me:
-I'm a 18-year-old programmer from Peru, passionate about learning and eager to excel in the field of technology.
-Currently, I am pursuing a degree in Information Systems Engineering at the Universidad Peruana de Ciencias Aplicadas, where I am proud to be among the top 10% of my class.<br><br>With a strong foundation in programming and a keen interest in participating in diverse projects, I am always on the lookout for opportunities to collaborate and grow.
-My skill set includes effective communication, teamwork, problem-solving, decision-making, time management, leadership, and creativity.<br><br>I thrive on new challenges and am committed to continuous improvement.
-Whether it's contributing to open-source projects, working on innovative solutions, or exploring new technologies, I am driven by a relentless desire to make a positive impact and advance my skills.<br><br>Let's connect and create something amazing together!
+I am a programmer passionate about offensive cybersecurity and the development of innovative technological solutions.
+Currently, I am pursuing a degree in Information Systems Engineering at the Universidad Peruana de Ciencias Aplicadas, where I am proud to be among the top 10% of my class.<br><br>

+My primary focus is on protecting systems and networks from cyber threats, constantly striving to improve my skills in areas like penetration testing, vulnerability analysis, and incident response.
+Throughout my career, I have dedicated myself to gaining in-depth knowledge of security tools, scripting, and advanced ethical hacking techniques.<br><br>

+In addition to my technical skills, I possess strong communication, teamwork, and decision-making abilities under pressure.
+I am motivated by the constant pursuit of challenges and continuous learning, which drives me to collaborate on open-source projects, explore new technologies, and contribute to the field of cybersecurity.<br><br>

+I am eager to contribute my knowledge and learn from other professionals in the field of offensive cybersecurity.
+If you share this passion or are looking for someone with skills in this area, feel free to connect with me.<br><br>

 ## 🌐 Socials: